Home

 biodiversity.

-Develop risk assessment
+Develop risk

-models for invasive species.
+assessment models for invasive species.

 We are developing risk assessment tools for

-predicting the impacts of invasive species on native
+predicting the impacts of invasive species on

-biodiversity.
-For example, the world's richest
+native biodiversity.
+For example, the

-diversity of freshwater mussels is found in North
+world's richest diversity of freshwater mussels is

-America, where they are highly endangered.
-One
+found in North America, where they are highly

-can destroy native mussel populations through
+zebra mussel, which can destroy native mussel

-intense biofouling (the photo shows a severely
+photo shows a severely fouled mussel from the

-fouled mussel from the St. Lawrence River; it is
+St. Lawrence River; it is carrying more than

-mussels attached to its shell).
-Field evidence
+to its shell).
+Field evidence suggests that

-suggests that habitat variables such as water
+habitat variables such as water chemistry

-chemistry determine whether native mussels can
+determine whether native mussels can persist in

-persist in systems invaded by zebra mussels (Jokela &
+systems invaded by zebra mussels (Jokela &

 Ricciardi 2008).
 We are building statistical